-To understand how this can be used in an exploit it is necessary to remember that this conversion steps are first performed for both operands of the ZEND_BW_XOR opcode.
-Therefore having an XOR operation with an integer as first operand and an object as second operand is exploitable.
+To understand how this can be used in an exploit it is necessary to remember that this conversion steps are first performed for both operands of the ZEND_SR opcode.
+Therefore having a shift operation with an integer as first operand and an object as second operand is exploitable.
 The first operand will not be touched because it already is an integer (IS_LONG) variable and the second operand will trigger a userspace error handler.
 That userspace error handler can then change the first operand, because it is directly linked to a PHP variable that can be changed.

-If the error handler changes the PHP variable into a string the first operand used in the XOR will be the pointer to the string characters in memory and the second operand will be 1.
-In case of an array it will be the address of the Hashtable XOR 1.
-In both cases a simple XOR with 1 allows retrieving the in memory address of either a string or a hashtable.
+If the error handler changes the PHP variable into a string the first operand used in the shift will be the pointer to the string characters in memory and the second operand will be 1.
+In case of an array it will be the address of the Hashtable shifted by 1.
+In both cases a simple shift by 1 in the opposite direction allows retrieving the in memory address of either a string or a hashtable.